Meet The Team

 Lisa Hodgson

-Lisa became involved with Healthwatch Kirklees in 2014 as a volunteer and then formally took up a position on the Board as a Community Representative (non-executive director) in July 2021.
+Lisa has been in various roles in her 20-year career with Kirklees Council including safeguarding and currently housing-related policy and practice improvement.
+Lisa became involved with Healthwatch Kirklees in 2014 as a volunteer and then formally took up a position on the Board as a Community Representative Trustee in July 2021.
 Part of her role on the Board is to ensure our fantastic volunteers are represented and recognised as they remain intrinsic to our operations.

 Lisa has a keen professional interest in the links between housing and health as well as the application of behavioural sciences.
-Her personal interests include watching all sport, reading historical murder-mysteries and travelling (particularly cruising and visiting places of interest around the UK).
+Her personal interests include watching all sports, reading historical murder mysteries, and travel (particularly on cruises and to places of interest in the UK).

 Volunteers